-7. Removal of Members: Any member may be removed from the membership for conduct detrimental to the interests of the Association by the affirmative vote of two-thirds of the members entitled to vote at any annual or special meeting of the membership.
-Any member proposed to be removed shall be entitled to at least ten (10) days written notice of the meeting at which such removal is to be acted upon and shall be entitled to appear before and be heard by such meeting.
+Failure of a member to pay annual dues set by the board within 60 days after they become due and payable.

+Occurrence of an event that renders a member ineligible for membership as determined by the board.

+Compensation

-8. Compensation and expenses: Members shall not receive any stated salary for their services as such, but the Executive Committee shall have the power and authority, in its exclusive discretion, to contract for and to pay compensation for unusual or special services rendered to the Association, provided that any compensation shall be reasonable and appropriate to the value of the services rendered by the member.
+1. Compensation and expenses: Members shall not receive any stated salary for their services as such, but the Executive Board shall have the power and authority, in its exclusive discretion, to contract for and to pay a member’s compensation to a member for unusual or special services rendered to the Association, provided that any compensation shall be set at arm’s length, reasonable, and appropriate to the value of the services rendered by such member and the decision to award any such compensation shall be made in accordance with the procedures provided in the Association’s conflict of interest policy.

-Article II.
-Meetings of Members
+Article 4: Meetings of Members

+A. Regular Annual Meetings:

-1. Annual Meeting: The annual meeting of the membership shall be held each year for the purpose of transacting such business as may be properly brought before the members
+A regular annual meeting of members shall be held each year, normally at the two comprehensive Certificate Programs.
+The Board shall fix the date and time and notify members as provided in Article 4.

+At this meeting, the purpose of this meeting is to transact such business as may be properly brought before the members.
+The date, time and location of each annual meeting shall be set each year by the Executive Committee.
+At least thirty (30) days’ written notice of the meeting shall be given to board members.
+If in any year the annual meeting is not held, a special meeting shall have the same force and effect as if held or transacted at the annual meeting. and to hear from the members.

+B. Special Meetings:

-2. Special Meetings: Special meetings of the Association may be called at any time by the President or by any member of the Executive Committee or upon written application by at least ten percent of the members entitled to vote
+If found necessary by a majority of the board, or upon written application by at least ten percent of the members entitled to vote.
+The Clerk shall notify the membership of the day, time, place and purpose of the Special Meeting, or in the event of the Clerk’s failure or refusal to act, by any other officer. , a special meeting may be called.